INNOVATIVE INDUSTRIAL SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action La...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, La., Jan.
-22, 2025 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 18, 2025 to file lead plaintiff applications in a securities class action lawsuit against Innovative Industrial Properties, Inc. (NYSE: IIPR), if they purchased the Company's securities between February 27, 2024 and December 19, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Jan.
+24, 2025 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 18, 2025 to file lead plaintiff applications in a securities class action lawsuit against Innovative Industrial Properties, Inc. (NYSE: IIPR ), if they purchased the Company's securities between February 27, 2024 and December 19, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the District of Maryland.

 Get Help